-Description of Business - Indiana Secondary Market for Education Loans, Inc. (ISM) is an Indiana public benefit corporation formed to purchase and originate student loans under the Federal Family Education Loan Program (FFELP) provided for by the Higher Education Act (the Act), as well as private student loans.
+Description of Business - Indiana Secondary Market for Education Loans, Inc., d/b/a INvestEd (INvestEd) is an Indiana public benefit corporation formed to purchase and originate student loans under the Federal Family Education Loan Program (FFELP) provided for by the Higher Education Act (the Act), as well as private student loans.
 Effective March 30, 2010, the Health Care and Education Reconciliation Act of 2010 prohibited origination of any new loans after June 2010 under FFELP.
 Outstanding debts payable as specified in the resolutions authorizing the related sale of the debts, are not payable by funds received from taxation and are not debts of the State of Indiana or any of its political subdivisions.
-ISM is a discretely presented proprietary component unit of the State of Indiana.
+INvestEd is a discretely presented proprietary component unit of the State of Indiana.
+Indiana Secondary Market for Education Loans, Inc. began doing business as (d/b/a) INvestEd in November 2016.

-Basis of Presentation and Accounting - ISM's financial statements have been prepared on the basis of the governmental enterprise fund concept which pertains to financial activities that operate similarly to a private business enterprise.
+Basis of Presentation and Accounting - INvestEd's financial statements have been prepared on the basis of the governmental enterprise fund concept which pertains to financial activities that operate similarly to a private business enterprise.
 The assets of certain funds are restricted pursuant to bond or note issuances.
 For financial statement presentation purposes, the funds have been aggregated into one proprietary fund type.
-ISM's funds are accounted for on the flow of economic resources measurement focus and use the accrual basis of accounting.
+INvestEd's funds are accounted for on the flow of economic resources measurement focus and use the accrual basis of accounting.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental and financial reporting principles.

 Student Loans Receivable - Student loans consist of federally insured FFELP student loans and private student loans.
-Private student loans consist of the Hoosier Education Loan Partnership (HELP) and more recently the ISM Student Loan Program (ISLP).
+Private student loans consist of both tuition and refinancing loan programs.
 Student loans receivable are stated at the principal amounts outstanding adjusted for an estimated allowance for loan losses, and unamortized purchase premiums or discounts related to FFELP loans.
 The related interest income generated from student loans includes premium and discount amortization.
-ISM amortizes premiums and discounts over the estimated average life of the loan on a straight-line basis over 10 years, which approximates the effective interest method.
+InvestEd amortizes premiums and discounts over the estimated average life of the loan on a straight-line basis over 10 years, which approximates the effective interest method.